• Skip to main content

 • Cinnamon & nutmeg – Warm spice of cinnamon adds plenty of fall spice to your apple pie.

-• Cornstarch – Helps thicken this apple pie filling.
+• Cornstarch – Helps thicken the pie filling.
 Make a slurry with cornstarch and cold water mixed together.

-• Butter – Adds a nice touch of flavor to this hand pie recipe.
+• Butter – Adds a nice touch of flavor to the filling.

-• Pie crust – Use homemade or store-bought pie crust.
-Refrigerated biscuit dough rolled out will also work for this apple pie recipe.
+• Pie crust – Use homemade or store-bought pie dough.
+Refrigerated biscuit dough rolled out will also work well.

 Hand pies stacked against each other on a wooden cutting board with slices of apples.